Very, very good doctor, very caring and concerned and he really made me feel better.*

 In the 1970's, two time Nobel prize winner Dr. Linus Pauling, speculated that high doses of vitamin C might be beneficial as a cancer treatment.
 Studies performed on patients with advanced cancers using intravenous vitamin C bore this out.
 Follow-up studies performed at the Mayo Clinic using oral dosing of vitamin C did not show a benefit.
 The different routes of administration led to the different outcomes.
 Oral ascorbic acid is a vitamin whose absorption and uptake is tightly controlled and is an antioxidant.
 Intravenous administration of vitamin C attains plasma and tissue levels many times above oral dosing.The vastly higher levels of vitamin C allows the development of hydrogen peroxide in the tissues, (which means it is working as a pro-oxidant not an antioxidant like the oral form).
 Hydrogen peroxide is the agent responsible for targeted cancer cell death, while leaving normal cells unharmed.*

-(See below for journal articles on intravenous vitamin C)*
+Scroll down for research journal articles on intravenous vitamin C and cancer

 What is the intravenous vitamin C cancer treatment?